jsreport/docs/docs/scripts.md

 ```

-## phantom-pdf note
+## child templates and headers
-Please note that some recipes like [phantom-pdf](/learn/phantom-pdf) are invoking the whole rendering process for the main page and also for headers and footers.
+Some recipes like [phantom-pdf](/learn/phantom-pdf) or [chrome-pdf](/learn/phantom-pdf) are invoking the whole rendering process for the main page and also for headers and footers.
 This causes the custom script to be invoked multiple times - for main page, header and footer.
 To determine calls from header or footer use `req.context.isChildRequest` property.

 ```js
 function afterRender(req, res, done) {